 In the U.S., we’re seeing increased action at the state level to prevent harassment at work.
 New York State recently adopted the strongest sexual harassment prevention regulations the nation has ever seen.
 If you’re an employer in the Empire State, you’re now required to have a comprehensive prevention policy and training program in place.
-California, Connecticut, Delaware, and Maine already have training mandates, and other states are currently considering legislation that will alter the way employers address sexual harassment.
+California, Connecticut, Delaware, and Maine already have training mandates, and other states are working on passing legislation that will alter the way employers address sexual harassment.

 What constitutes compliance?